 Due to vaporization characteristics of LP gas, it is important that the winter camper knows how to most efficiently use the LP system.
 The vaporization rate of LP gas decreases in a direct relationship to a decrease in temperature.
-As explained in the "Selecting Fuel Types" section, butane does not vaporize below 32° F, so propane must always be used in cold climates.
-However, even propane vaporizes at a slower rate as it becomes colders.
+Propane will convert to a usable gas at temperatures down to -44°F. For this reason, propane is a popular heating fuel in cold climates.
+However, even propane vaporizes at a slower rate as it becomes colder.